abemedia/abemedia.github.io/_posts/2014-06-27-jquery-smoove-sexy-css3-scroll-effects-made-simple.md

 ### Using HTML5 data-attributes

 Alternatively you can also set the options using data-attributes.
 Doing so will override any parameters set in the JavaScript.

-Also, when defining options via data-attributes, CamelCase names are split with hyphens e.g. `moveY` becomes `data-move-y`.
+**Note:** When defining options via data-attributes, CamelCase names are split with hyphens e.g. `moveY` becomes `data-move-y`.{: .alert .alert-warning}

 {% highlight html %}
 <div class="foo" data-move-y="100px"></div>